Steel crisis: United States

 Although foreign competition played a notable role in the decline of American steel employment, productivity gains have played an even larger role.
 By 1980, it was estimated that nearly one-fourth of American steel manufacturing was using outdated and inefficient methods and machinery.
 The number of man hours required to produce one ton of finished steel was 10.1 hours in 1980; this declined to just 1.5 hours by 2017, with some mini-mills requiring just 0.5 man hours.
 In addition, the strong dollar policy of the U.S. Federal Reserve and the development of new management strategies such as just-in-time manufacturing that call for major workforce reductions also played important roles in hampering U.S. manufacturing competitiveness and reducing employment.
 Youngstown, Ohio, was one of the hardest-hit cities during the steel crisis.
-The closure of Youngstown Sheet and Tube on September 19, 1977—an event known locally as Black Monday—led to economic and social decline, from which the city has never fully recovered, culiminating in 2019 when it lost its last major industrial employer General Motors with the closure of Lordstown Assembly.
-Other major steel producing cities, such as Gary, East Chicago, Cleveland, and Toledo, never recovered from the losses in industry and resulting unemployment, depopulation, poverty, and crime.
+The closure of Youngstown Sheet and Tube on September 19, 1977—an event known locally as Black Monday—led to economic and social decline, from which the city has never fully recovered, culminating when it lost its last major industrial employer General Motors in 2019 with the closure of Lordstown Assembly.
+Other major steel producing cities, such as Gary, East Saint Louis, Cleveland, and Toledo, never recovered from the losses in industry and resulting unemployment, depopulation, poverty, and crime.

 From 1980 to 1988, U.S. Steel shuttered the 7 least-efficient of its 12 steel mills and slashed its industrial workforce from 75,000 employees to just 20,000, and salaried employees were reduced from 30,000 to just 5,000.
 By 1989, the American steel industry cut operating costs by 35% and increased labor productivity by 38%.
 U.S. Steel exported steel profitably for the first time in a decade.